aathish007/Mobile-Application-Development/animation/README.md

-# MAD-EXP-11-Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.
+# Ex.No: 11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.

 ## AIM: